-Further, as required by the UAE Federal Law No. (2) of 2015, we report that:
+As required by the UAE Federal Law No. (2) of 2015, we report that:

-- we have obtained all the information and explanations we considered necessary for the purposes of our audit; - the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - the Group has maintained proper books of account; - iv) the financial information included in the Directors' report, in so far as it relates to these consolidated financial statements, is consistent with the books of account of the Group; - v) as disclosed in note 9 to the consolidated financial statements, the Group has not purchased or invested in any shares during the year ended 31 December 2016; - vi) note 27 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; - (vii) note 25 to the consolidated financial statements discloses the social contributions made during the year; and - viii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2016 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or in respect of the Bank, its Memorandum and Articles of Association which would materially affect its activities or its financial position as at 31 December 2016.
+- (i) we have obtained all the information we considered necessary for the purposes of our audit; - (ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - (iii) the Group has maintained proper books of account; - (iv) the financial information included in the report and Directors' report is consistent with the books of account of the Group; - (v) as disclosed in note 9 to the consolidated financial statements, the Group has not purchased or invested in any shares during the year ended 31 December 2016; - (vi) note 27 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; - (vii) note 25 to the consolidated financial statements discloses the social contributions made during the year; and - (viii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2016 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or in respect of the Bank, its Memorandum and Articles of Association which would materially affect its activities or its financial position as at 31 December 2016.

-Further, as required by the UAE Union Law No (10) of 1980, as amended, we report that we have obtained all the information and explanations we considered necessary for the purposes of our audit.
+Further, as required by the UAE Union Law No (10) of 1980, as amended, we report that we have obtained all the information and explanations we considered necessary for the purpose of our audit.